Skorpio (magazine)

 Skorpio is a weekly anthology comic magazine published in Argentina from 1974 to 1996 and in Italy from 1977 onward.

 History and profile

 With Juan Zanotto serving as the artistic supervisor and Alfredo Scutti working as the editorial director, Ediciones Récord launched Skorpio in July 1974.
 It is named after a character created by writer Eugenio Zappietro (under the pen name Ray Collins) and artist Ernesto R. Garcia Seijas.
 Because of the artistic freedom it granted, the magazine attracted all the major Argentine comic artists of the time.

 The magazine had immediate success.
-Notable series which were introduced in the magazine include Bárbara by Ricardo Barreiro and Juan Zanotto, Yor the Hunter by Zappietro and Zanotto, and Alvar Mayor by Carlos Trillo and Enrique Breccia.
-Skorpio also republished and repopulated Argentine classic comics such as Mort Cinder, Sergeant Kirk, and El Eternauta.
+Series which were introduced in the magazine include Bárbara by Ricardo Barreiro and Juan Zanotto, Yor the Hunter by Zappietro and Zanotto, and Alvar Mayor by Carlos Trillo and Enrique Breccia.
+Skorpio also republished Argentine classic comics such as Mort Cinder, Sergeant Kirk, and El Eternauta.

 The magazine eventually closed in Argentina in 1996.